Ecocide: The Forgotten War Crime

 As evidence of environmental destruction mounts from Gaza to Ukraine, campaigners are calling for ecocide to be recognised as the world’s fifth international crime

-As the most fragile ceasefire settles across Palestine, a slow salvage begins.
-The psychological scars will echo through generations and the environmental toll hangs heavy in the air.
-What crops remian, when 80 per cent have been decimated?
+As conflict continues to reshape parts of the Middle East, from Gaza to Lebanon and beyond, the immediate focus is rightly on the humanitarian toll.
+But long after the headlines fade, the psychological scars will echo for generations, while the environmental toll hangs heavy in the air.
+What crops remain when 80 per cent have been decimated?
 What can grow in soil that has been poisoned by chemicals and wastewater leaking from shattered treatment plants?

-In research published by RAND, a US-based think tank, earlier this year, senior policy reporter Shelly Culbertson said that the rebuilding of Gaza ‘will take 80 years,’ if Israel continue to block construction materials from entering Palestine, as they have done in the past.
+In research published by RAND, a US-based think tank, senior policy reporter Shelly Culbertson said that the rebuilding of Gaza ‘will take 80 years,’ if Israel continues to block construction materials from entering Palestine.
 But after the bodies and rubble have been cleared, how much of it will be inhabitable due to the mountains of toxic waste that remain?

 The Ecology of Destruction

 When scientists, who had protested the use of herbicidal warfare, finally gained access to zones in Vietnam that had been sprayed with Agent Orange, they confirmed that it was a major ecological disaster.
-Nearly half of the country’s coastal mangroves (over 305,000 acres) were left lifeless and 50 years on, still have not recovered.
-Hundreds of millions of acres of forests also perished, removing habitats for rare species of bear and leopard.
+Nearly half of the country’s coastal mangroves (over 305,000 acres) were left lifeless and, 50 years on, have still not recovered.
+Hundreds of millions of acres of forest also perished, removing habitats for rare bear and leopard species.
 Over 20 million gallons of defoliants were dumped on Vietnamese soil in what became known as a heinous act of ecocide that has reverberated in the aftermath.

 Defoliation agent spraying in Vietnam.
 Credit: wikipeadia